-Prime Meridian Allotments
+Prime Allotments

-Where an allotment is indicated on a Building Envelope Plan to be a Prime Meridian Allotment, then it will be subject to a higher level of architectural design, attention to detail and substance.
-Each of these Prime Meridian Allotments must comply with the following additional requirements:
+Where an allotment is indicated on a building envelope plan to be a Prime Allotment, then it will be subject to a higher level of architectural design, attention to detail and substance.
+Each of these allotments must comply with the following additional requirements:

-- Have a total floor area greater than 300m - Include stained timber or commercial grade aluminium windows of architectural significance in the primary façade - Use articulation, colours or mouldings to distinguish between upper and lower storeys, to prevent a mass of wall.
+- Have a total floor area greater than 300sqm - Include stained timber or commercial grade aluminium windows of architectural significance in the primary façade. - Use articulation, colours or mouldings to distinguish between upper and lower storeys, to prevent a mass of wall.